-- Write a concise story with one or two points.
+Write a concise narrative with one or two points.
 Go for quality over quantity.

-- Focus on activities that have happened since you have been in college.
+Focus on activities that have happened since you have been in college.
 You are not only applying with graduating seniors but with alumni.
-If you focus on activities prior to college, you will appear very young.

 This statement is a critical sample of your ability to write, as well as an opportunity to tell the admissions committee about yourself.
 Since most schools do not conduct interviews, the statement represents an opportunity for you to present yourself as more than just a GPA and an LSAT score.
 With so many applicants possessing identical qualifications, the statement can be the critical factor that distinguishes you from the applicant pool.
 What you say in your statement can also help you offset weaknesses in your application.
 So, take writing the statement very seriously.

 Read the statement instructions carefully.
 Most schools are interested in learning what unique qualities and experiences you will contribute to their incoming class.